Char is a writer who has written for the Freelance Writers International, Yahoo, Constant Content, Squidoo and now Hubpages.

 Later, my brother was in the navy and managed to procure stamps for my mother that were also from around the world.
-As I look through the collection, I find pieces of envelopes that have canceled stamps on them from long ago - mostly from my childhood in the 1970's.
+As I look through the collection, I find pieces of envelopes that have canceled stamps on them from long ago—most are from my childhood in the 1970s.

-Many of the stamps that were of my mother's collection were much older than mine.
-She, of course, was born in the 1920's, so her collection consisted primarily of stamps canceled in the 1930s and 1940s.
+Many of the stamps that were in my mother's collection are much older than mine.
+She was born in the 1920s, so her collection consisted primarily of stamps canceled in the 1930s and 1940s.
 Many of my grandma's stamps are still connected to postcards that she wrote to her parents and future hubby, so they are postmarked from the early 1910s.

-As with any type of collection, there is the opportunity to find something, somewhere, that would be extremely rare and valuable.
+As with any type of collection, there is the opportunity to find something, somewhere, that is extremely rare and valuable.

-I notice that there is a postcard that shows some yellow stamp from Sweden that was supposed to be worth over 2 million dollars.
-My fantasy would be to see this expensive stamp, and then open a random envelope in my collection to find 90 more of the same.
+I found out that there is a postcard with a yellow stamp from Sweden that is supposed to be worth over 2 million dollars.
+My fantasy would be to see this expensive stamp then open a random envelope in my collection to find 90 more of the same.

-Which, of course, wouldn't make mine more valuable, but would make the others less valuable, wouldn't it?
+This wouldn't make mine more valuable, though—it would make the others less valuable, wouldn't it?
+Ooops!

 World History Through Stamps

-The company that grandma worked for was a tool company and dealt with international customers.
-Some of her stamps are from India, Sweden, and the Nederlands.
+The company that my grandma worked for was a tool business that dealt with international customers.
+Some of her stamps are from India, Sweden, and the Netherlands.

-My grandfather corresponded with family that was still in Gotland, Sweden, so there are many old Swedish stamps in my grandmother's collection as well.
-Some countries that were up and running when the stamps were in production are no longer even a country now.
+My grandfather corresponded with family that still lived in Gotland, Sweden at the time, so there are many old Swedish stamps in my grandmother's collection as well.
+Some countries that were up and running when the stamps were in production no longer even exist.
 I don't know if that changes the value of the stamps or not.

 I purchased a stamp album when I was about 12 years old.
-I had stamps that were from my mother's stamp album and some that I moved from one book to the other.
-Stamp albums are booklets that are printed by the stamp-selling company to encourage collectors to collect the stamps that they sell.
+I had some stamps that were from my mother's stamp album and some that I moved from one book to the other.
+Stamp albums are booklets that are printed by stamp companies to encourage collectors to collect the stamps that they sell.